awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-configure-web-server-windows.md

 1. Choose **OK**\.

-After you update your website's configuration, go to [Step 4: Enable HTTPS Traffic and Verify the Certificate](ssl-offload-enable-traffic-and-verify-certificate-windows.md)\.
+After you update your website's configuration, go to [Step 4: Enable HTTPS traffic and verify the certificate](ssl-offload-enable-traffic-and-verify-certificate-windows.md)\.